tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 glm_data <- list(func = "glm", package = "stats", required_args = c("formula", "data"))
 ```

-All of the other arguments are assembled from the model specification object or extra arguments for [`set_engine`](https://tidymodels.github.io/parsnip/reference/set_engine.html) and [`fit`](https://tidymodels.github.io/parsnip/reference/fit.html).
+All of the other arguments are assembled from the model specification object or extra arguments provided to [`set_engine()`](https://tidymodels.github.io/parsnip/reference/set_engine.html) and [`fit()`](https://tidymodels.github.io/parsnip/reference/fit.html).
 This allows for a fairly compact representation of the information for the fitting module.
 Also, it does not expose the code in a way that requires a package dependency and doesn't contaminate the model call with actual object values.
 The same strategy can be used to produce predictions and other quantities.

 There are some other niceties too.
 If a package, like [`glmnet`](https://cran.r-project.org/package=glmnet) has a non-formula interface and requires the predictors to be in a matrix, that fitting function can just insert `x = as.matrix(x)` into the `glmnet` call instead of doing the matrix conversion prior to the model fit.